Bandwan: Infrastructure

 According to the District Census Handbook 2011, Puruliya, Bandwan covered an area of 3.6145 km^{2}.
 Among the civic amenities, it had 5 km roads with both open and covered drains, the protected water supply involved overhead tank, tap water from treated sources, tank/pond/lake.
 It had 1,235 domestic electric connections, 218 road light points.
 Among the educational facilities it had were 9 primary schools, 3 senior secondary schools.
 Among the social, recreational and cultural facilities, it had 1 stadium, 1 auditorium/ community hall, 1 public library, 1 reding room.
 Three important commodities it produced were bakery products, puffed rice, pot making.
 It had branches of 1 nationalised bank, 1 non-agricultural credit society.

 Transport

 SH 5 running from Rupnarayanpur (in Bardhaman district) to Junput (in Purba Medinipur district) passes through Bandwan.
 The road from Bandwan to Mahulia, on NH 18, in East Singhbhum district of Jharkhand, and the Barabazar-Bandwan Road meets SH 5 at Bandwan.

+Bandwan Birsa Munda Bus stand is one of the important Bus stand in Jangalmahal for its location near Jharkhand border.

-SBSTC has a bus depot at Bandwan.
+SBSTC has a Bus Depot at Bandwan.

 Education

 Bandwan Mahavidyalaya at Bandwan is a government aided private college at village: Chilla, PO Jitan.
 It is affiliated to Sidho Kanho Birsha University.
 It offers courses in B.A. honours in Bengali, English, Sanskrit, Santhali, Political Science, history, Education and B.A. pass.

+Bandwan Dr. A.N.
+Jha High School, Bandwan R.N.C Vidyapith, Bandwan Girl's High School, Bandwan Government Model School is present in Bandwan Town.